-A History of American Art
+A Chronicle of American Music: 1700-1995

 A New Anthology of Art Songs By Contemporary African American Composers